zencart/documentation/content/user/email/add_message.md

 weight: 10
 ---

-In Zen Cart 1.5.6, a plugin called [Order Message](https://www.zen-cart.com/downloads.php?do=file&id=2200) was pulled into the Zen Cart core.
-To use it, edit the file `includes/languages/english/YOURTEMPLATE/email_extras.php` and set the defined constant
-`EMAIL_ORDER_MESSAGE` with your message.
+Since Zen Cart 1.5.6, the capability to add a static message to every email has been built in.
+Edit the file `includes/languages/english/YOURTEMPLATE/email_extras.php` and set the defined constant `EMAIL_ORDER_MESSAGE` with your message.

-If your Zen Cart version is prior to 1.5.6, you may still use the Order Message plugin.
+If your Zen Cart version is older than 1.5.6, you may use the [Order Message](https://www.zen-cart.com/downloads.php?do=file&id=2200) plugin.